Breast screening: guidance for organising a Very High Risk (VHR) screening programme

 The following steps will need to be taken.

-- Due to her age, it is unlikely that the woman will be registered on BS Select, however always check to confirm.
+- Due to her age, it is unlikely that the woman will be registered on BS Select, however this must be checked to confirm that she is not registered.

-- Once confirmed that she is not on BS Select, send an email request to the Exeter helpdesk for her to be added.
+- Once confirmed that she is not on BS Select, send an email request to the National service helpline for her to be added.
 This must be done using the BS Select registration request form (FM001).

-- Identify the woman as VHR on BS Select by setting the higher risk status to pending and selecting the appropriate referral reason.
-The specific gene mutation, or a date first irradiated will also need to be added where applicable.
+- Once the woman has been registered on BS Select, she should be identified as VHR by setting the higher risk status to pending and selecting the appropriate referral reason.
+The specific gene mutation, or a date first irradiated will also need to be added if applicable.
+All supporting documentation should be scanned and uploaded into BS Select.

 - The next test due date (NTDD) for her first screening invitation will be automatically calculated according to the information entered.
 The NTDD will be set as her birthday when she reaches the correct age for her protocol.

 The BS Select alert ‘Higher Risk subjects a Year or Less From Their Higher Risk Screening Start Date’ will identify women whose NTDD is within 12 months of her protocol start date.
 The alert must be checked and actioned immediately.
 The woman must be added to NBSS with the same VHR NTDD as on BS Select.
-Once the woman is registered on NBSS her higher risk status should be changed from ‘Pending’ to ‘Yes’ on BS Select.
+Once the woman is registered on NBSS her higher risk status will be automatically updated from ‘Pending’ to ‘Yes’ on BS Select.

-The maximum age of eligibility within the VHR programme is up to the 71st birthday.
-Women are eligible to self-refer on an annual basis from the age of 71 onward, in accordance with their VHR protocol.
+There is no maximum age of eligibility within the VHR programme.
+Anyone referred after their 71st birthday will be invited for their initial screen, however thereafter they must self refer.
+Women are eligible to self-refer on an annual basis from the age of 71 onwards, in accordance with their VHR protocol.
 This is an automatic change within NBSS and will be displayed within the banner.
 It will display the date at which she is next eligible to self-refer.

 Higher Risk status should remain in BS Select for these women and they will continue to appear on the higher risk list.